bodin-e/tensorcheck/README.md

 # tensorcheck

 tensorcheck is a (very small) library for validating tensors when using TensorFlow.
-The library is intended as a suggested approach rather than a library in its own right, although contributions or improvement suggestions to the library are welcome.
+The library is intended as a demonstration of a suggested approach rather than a library in its own right, although contributions or improvement suggestions to the library are welcome.
 Using the same approach for PyTorch or other frameworks having tensors as the primary abstraction can be achieved with trivial adaption.